NeuroTechX/ntx_slack_archive/random.md

  >Im already in my uni Student club, so that's one step done!
 Ill look into the research labs in my sector and look for seminar too!

+4/4/2017 5:00 PM

+ **karchie** :

+ >sounds like you're well on your way already then. good luck!